Gulshan36/ExamEyes/README.md

 ## 📞 Support

-For support, email your.email@example.com or create an issue in this repository.
+For support, email gulshan311604@gmail.com or create an issue in this repository.

 ---

 <div align="center">
-  Made with ❤️ by Gulshan Kumar
+  Made with ❤️ by Gulshan Kumar & Vivek Kumar
 </div>